markvan/markvan.github.io/_posts/2019-10-21-content-microcharging.markdown

-Product design for a micro-payment system that works across different sites and devices, enabling users to make payments for access to content on a per page basis, regardless of site being accessed.
+Product design for a micro-payment system that works across different sites and devices, enabling users to make payments for access to content on a per-page basis, regardless of the site being accessed.

 ### Design criteria